day8/re-frame/docs/clojurescript.md

 ```
 what if, instead, we called this function with `#!clj false`.

-You won't see this written in a ClojureScript code, because it is wierd, but here's a puzzle:
+You won't see this written in normal ClojureScript code, because it is wierd, but here's a puzzle:
 ```clj
 (((fn  [] inc)) 4)
 ```